honghlin/honghlin.github.io/_pages/about.md

 # About Me

 I am a third-year PhD student at Computer Science Department, Carnegie Mellon University, where I am fortunate to be advised by Prof. [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
-My research interests lie broadly in theoretical computer science, particularly:
+My research interests lie broadly in theoretical computer science and Machine Learning, particularly:
 * Sublinear Algorithms(like Sketching and Sampling Algorithms, Property Testing and Dimensionality Reduction)
 * Algorithms for Massive Data
 * Learning-based/Data-driven Algorithms